Loan Modification, Disputes, and Workouts

 Most successful loan modification processes are negotiated with the help of an experienced attorney and team of experts.
 Sternberg Law Group has been modifying loans for years.
 Our mortgage modification attorneys are experts at securing loan modifications for our clients that help to make their loans work for them, saving them from losing their home and ending up in financial ruin.

 We have the experience you can trust and want to have working for you.
 If you can no longer sustain your mortgage with its current terms, contact us today.

 Sternberg Law Group will conduct a free consultation to determine whether you are a pre-qualified candidate for a loan modification.
 While the qualification formula is complicated and comprehensive, generally, people who have suffered a documentable hardship will qualify for a loan modification program.

 A loan is considered modified when the lender (bank) agrees to reduce the homeowner’s (borrower) monthly payment by restructuring the existing terms of the loan.
-The lender will reduce interest rates, adjust the length of the contract and reduce the principle balance in an effort to make the loan payments affordable to the homeowner’s current financial position.
+The lender will reduce interest rates, adjust the length of the contract and reduce the principal balance in an effort to make the loan payments affordable to the homeowner’s current financial position.